-We are looking for funds to help us with our bid to bring the Isle of Ulva back into the community’s hands in order to re-invigorate the economy and social fabric of the island.
+The community buy- out of the Isle of Ulva succesfully completed on 21st June 2018.
+This brought the island back into the community’s hands in order to re-invigorate the economy and social fabric of the island.

 This marks a crossroads in the history of Ulva and North West Mull.
 It provides a golden opportunity to ensure the survival and bolster the development of a fragile and remote community, enabling a vibrant and sustainable future for generations to come.